The Fed Just Raised Its Rate Again. When Will It Start To Hurt Consumers?

 "For a lot of households, their wages have barely kept pace with the increases in household expenses — if even that," says Greg McBride, chief financial analyst for Bankrate.com.
 "Layer on top of that rising interest rates and the rising headwind that that presents toward consumers that are trying to get their debt paid off, and it's just going to further strain families that already have tight household budgets."

-Wages are not the only riddle hanging over the two-day meeting of the Federal Open Market Committee, the Fed's board of policymakers.
+Wages were not the only riddle hanging over the two-day meeting of the Federal Open Market Committee, the Fed's board of policymakers.
 There are also troubles beyond U.S. borders.

 From Argentina to Turkey, many of emerging economies have been hit by turbulence as a strengthening U.S. dollar helped send their own currencies into a skid.

 Add to that the uncertainty surrounding the deepening trade dispute between the U.S. and China, leading to tariffs leveled on hundreds of billions of dollars' worth of goods.
+Powell said businesses have raised concerns about the impact of trade conflicts, but the Fed has not seen much of an impact on the economy so far.

 "The Fed will always say it's making policy decisions for the U.S. economy, and that's their mandate," Swonk says.
 "But the reality is, what happens around the world does not stay around the world.
 It washes up on our shores, as well."